$581,642Average Value$649Average Price per Sq Ft37Homes For Sale

 Condominiums are available in both historic and modern multistory landmarks.
 Home prices range from $200,000 to well over $1 million, varying by age, square footage and, for condos, amenities offered.
 Luxury properties can include rooftop pools, doormen, concierge services and in-home touches like marble flooring, circular staircases, wraparound balconies and floor-to-ceiling windows.
 Recent sales of two-bedroom condos have ranged from about $600,000 to $800,000.
 Brick townhouses from the early 1900s are also available.
 Streets are narrow and angular, as this neighborhood hosts the main arteries of the nation’s capital.
 Buyers may notice that the District’s bustling downtown area has no significant skyscrapers like the ones found in cities like Chicago or New York.
 The Height of Buildings Act of 1910 restricted city development from rising above a specific height, varying by street size.
 This was in part because firefighting equipment could only reach so high at the time.
 The tallest buildings in the city rise to 160 feet, along Pennsylvania Avenue between the White House and the Capitol.
 Over time, the law has remained in place, forming D.C.’s unique skyline where the U.S. Capitol and the Washington Monument are easy to spot for miles around.

-Just like in the rest of DC the row homes here are painted with gaudy colors.
+Just like in the rest of DC the row homes in Downtown DC are painted with contrasting colors.

-A beautiful turn of the century apartment building on the north edge of Downtown DC.
+Turn-of-the-century apartment buildings can be found on the north edge of Downtown DC.

 1/2